The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Star and protoplanetary disc

 \subsection{Planetesimal disc}

-Planetesimals are represented by a fluid-like description, i.e., they are modelled not as individual particles but on a grid as a surface density ($\sigmasol$) with eccentricity ($\eplan$) and inclination ($\iplan$) as dynamical state.
+Planetesimals are represented by a fluid-like description, that is they are modelled not as individual particles but on a grid as a surface density ($\sigmasol$) with eccentricity ($\eplan$) and inclination ($\iplan$) as dynamical state.